Weighted least squares subdivision schemes for noisy data on triangular meshes: The new weighted least squares subdivision scheme for functional data

 For $i=\ell$, the determinant is zero.
 For the other indices, we exploit the symmetry of the cases $i<\ell$ and $\ell<i$ and get,

 Swapping the indices ($i\leftrightarrow\ell$) in the second summation, we arrive at

 From above we see that the $2\times2$ determinant is zero whenever the evaluation point $(0,0)$ and $\bv_i,\bv_\ell$ are collinear, while the $3\times3$ determinant is zero when $\bv_j,\bv_i,\bv_\ell$ are collinear.
-In other words, a summand is zero only if $\bv_i,\bv_\ell$ are aligned with either the insertion point or $\bv_j$. \begin{rmk} Some comments are worth to be made \begin{enumerate}[(i)]
+In other words, a summand is zero only if $\bv_i,\bv_\ell$ are aligned with either the insertion point or $\bv_j$. \begin{rmk} Some comments are worth making \begin{enumerate}[(i)]

 \item Since we are performing a linear polynomial fitting, the new data $\hat z$ is well-defined provided there exist three non-collinear vertices $\bv_j,\bv_i,\bv_\ell$ such that $\bv_i,\bv_\ell,\hat \bv$ are also non-collinear.
 This means that, $\hat z$ is well-defined whenever the stencil that the algorithm uses contains a face of the triangulation $T^k$.